mongodb/mongo-powerbi-connector/README.md

 # MongoDB Power BI Connector

-This repository contains a customer Power BI connector for MongoDB Atlas SQL.
+This repository contains a customer Power BI connector for the MongoDB SQL Interface.